 There is also Theft Protection Insurance which covers costs associated with the theft or attempted theft of the rental vehicle.
 However, it does not cover the loss of personal possessions that were in the vehicle at the time of the theft.

 The “Excess” premium is payable if the car is damaged due to an accident, or the car is stolen or the keys are lost.
 Please be aware that some car rental companies also charge for clutch failure during the rental period.

 The amount of the “Excess” varies depending on what car you decide to hire and each company has it’s own excess amount.
 Prior to making a reservation, confirm what excess amount will be charged.
 Please note: This amount will be held by the car rental company on your credit card in case such an event should happen.

 There is a way to free up your credit card and avoid the rental company putting an excess hold on your card.
-Basically the hire car company will offer you their Excess Insurance Policy.
-You will need to pay for this when collecting your car.
+Basically, the hire car company will offer you their Excess Insurance Policy.
+You can pay for this when collecting your car.
 However, this can be very expensive, sometimes costing as much as £30.00 per day!

 There is a cheaper option.
 This is Damage Refund Insurance.
 When making your booking through this website you can choose this option and it will reduce your excess liability.
 You will receive a full refund for any Excess paid.

-However, this will not stop the rental company taking the excess amount as security on your credit card.
+However, this will not stop the rental company from taking the excess amount as security on your credit card.
 Even if you show them the documentation as proof you have this extra insurance.
 They will usually still try and get you to buy their insurance to cover the excess.
-However this is not necassary.
-When you return the vehicle undamgaged they will unblock the hold they put on your credit card.
+However, this is not necessary.
+When you return the vehicle undamaged they will unblock the hold they put on your credit card.